Enhancing Diffusion-Based Sampling with Molecular Collective Variables: Discussion

-\paragraph{Limitations} WT-ASBS requires the use of CVs, and while we utilized predefined ones, more complex systems may benefit from ML CVs and iterative cycles that combine exploratory WT-ASBS with CV training.
-A fair comparison of enhanced sampling methods is difficult because of the large number of hyperparameters involved \citep{henin2022enhanced}, and although WTMetaD may not be the optimal choice, we use it as a baseline since our enhanced sampling component is based on WTMetaD.
+\paragraph{Limitations} WT-ASBS requires the specification of CVs, and we primarily utilized predefined CVs and extended to ML CVs where metastable states are known.
+More complex systems will benefit from ML CVs and iterative cycles that interleave exploratory WT-ASBS runs with CV training updates.
+A fair comparison of enhanced sampling methods remains challenging due to the large number of algorithmic and system-specific hyperparameters \citep{henin2022enhanced}, and although WTMetaD may not be the optimal baseline for every system, we use it here as a natural baseline because our bias deposition scheme is inherited from WTMetaD.
 Future work will explore combinations of different enhanced sampling strategies to provide a more comprehensive analysis.
-Finally, our approach does not allow amortization in the current form, while it is possible to construct the target bias variationally using neural networks \citep{bonati2019neural}, which could be applied to systems that share similar slow degrees of freedom.
+Finally, WT-ASBS does not provide amortized sampling across systems or thermodynamic conditions, and extending it with a variationally parameterized bias \citep{bonati2019neural} or shared control networks across related systems is a promising direction for transferring biases between systems that share similar slow modes.